 "The Skunk Cabbage is of the first to feel that faintest footfall of the returning spring, and the pasture is lighted by it in the swales where the cattle stand to stare southward."

 January 24, 1954

-Today is the anniversary of the death of the American newspaper editor, essayist, short story writer, and poet, Ben Hur Lampman.
+On this day, the American newspaper editor, essayist, short story writer, and poet Ben Hur Lampman died.

 When the redwings see it afar, they hasten; they come down with a weave and a rush, talking silver for they know by this sign that it has permitted the redwing, to remain, and pay court one to another, and choose their nesting places in the sedges.